seonghapark/cuav/README.md

+# Git repo for extended counter UAV project
-# Counter UAV Radar - Fall 2019
+- from Sep.
+2019

-Youngjin
-Inbae
-Kyungyeon
-Haeeun
-Kyeongnam
-Dojin